 It’s amazing how many construction companies will delay making payments to those they do business with, while expecting extremely prompt payments from others.
-However, when it comes to back charges, it’s often the opposite.
+However, when it comes to back charges in the construction industry, it’s often the opposite.
 Everybody working on a construction project faces back charges, but companies often wait for months or until the end of the project to bill back charges.
 This leads to nothing short of resentment, anger, and even court cases.

 If you use the ‘request for information’ system early in the project to iron out any onerous areas, you set yourself up for fewer back charges.

 All those costs become back charges against the primary subcontractor.
 The essence is this: Somebody made something cost more than it should have, and so somebody’s got to pay.
-Here are some tips on avoiding back charges.
+Here are some tips on avoiding back charges to subcontractors.